MSN Completion for Certified Nurse Midwives & Certified Nurse Practitioners, MSN

 *For applicants who do not meet the minimum GPA requirement, completion of the GRE or MAT will be required to be considered for admission to the program

-- Submit official documentation of a national midwife, nurse practitioner, or nurse anesthesia certificate.
+- Submit official documentation of a national nurse midwife, nurse practitioner, or nurse anesthesia certificate.

 All post-certificate MSN students must take the following seven courses / 27 credits*